lvgl/lv_port_stm32h7b3i_disco/README.md

 ## How to change rendering modes
 1. Navigate to "hal_stm_lvgl/tft/tft.c"
 2. Locate the defines "simple" and "dma2d"
-3. Enable on of the defines.
+3. Enable one of the defines.
 Do NOT enable both modes simultaneously.

 ## TODO
 Add support for SDRAM buffers and test performance.